A-Z important info

 - Due to illness or injury the resident is absent from Residence.
 You must notify FedUni Living as soon as possible, and provide a medical certificate justifying the absence.

-Forms for a partial rebate of meals charges are available on line at the FedUni Living website and must be submitted prior to the rebate dates.
+Please submit a request through the Housing Portal, this request must be submitted prior to the rebate dates.
 The meal charges rebates will appear on your Residential Account Statement.

 Any resident of FedUni Living may wish to purchase a casual meal voucher and enjoy dinner in Albert Coates Dining Room.
 Please visit the FedUni Store Mt Helen during opening hours.